Russia begins Syria air strikes in its biggest Mideast intervention in decades

 To “deconflict”, in military parlance, is to ensure that, in this case, Russian aircraft do not accidentally clash in any way with Western warplanes.

-A U.S. defense official confirmed that talks between the U.S. and Russian militaries could take place within the next day, possibly via secure video-conference or in person.
-The Pentagon aimed to involve both civilian and uniformed defense officials in the talks.
+A U.S. defence official confirmed that talks between the U.S. and Russian militaries could take place within the next day, possibly via secure video-conference or in person.
+The Pentagon aimed to involve both civilian and uniformed defence officials in the talks.

 The U.S. State Department said a Russian diplomat in Baghdad notified the United States of the intended air strikes an hour in advance and warned that American aircraft that have been pressing a daily bombing campaign against Islamic State positions should avoid Syrian airspace.